North Carolina v. Mann: Decision

 The judgment of the state supreme court was written by Judge Thomas Ruffin, who stated that "the power of the master must be absolute, to render the submission of the slave perfect", but said that slaves should have legal right of protection from persons other than their owners.
 Ruffin, however, made it clear that his opinion was a legal one, and that his sympathy lay with Lydia.
 He wrote that "the struggle, too, in the Judge's own breast between the feelings of the man, and the duty of the magistrate is a severe one, presenting strong temptation to put aside such questions, if it be possible.
 It is useless however, to argue of things inherent in our political state.
-And it is criminal in a court to avoid any responsibility which the laws impose."
+And it is criminal in a court to avoid any responsibility which the laws impose".
 Harriet Beecher Stowe cited State v.
 Mann as a source for her depiction of slavery in her novel Dred.

 Comparisons

-The decision is sometimes contrasted with the British first instance decision in 1811, R v Arthur Hodge.
+The decision has been contrasted with the British first instance decision in 1811, R v Arthur Hodge.
 In that case, on a charge of murdering one of his slaves, the defendant argued that an owner had absolute power over their slave to do as they will.
-The defence was rejected and Hodge was hanged for the murder.
+The defense was rejected and Hodge was hanged for the murder.

-The decision is also contrasted with a later North Carolina Supreme Court decision which granted slaves a limited right of self-defense against slave owners and overseers, 1834's State v.
-Negro Will.
-In that case, Judge William Gaston, writing for the court, found that a slave acting in self-defense who killed his overseer could not be found guilty of first degree murder but instead at most manslaughter.
+The decision is also contrasted with a later North Carolina Supreme Court decision that granted slaves a limited right of self-defense against slave owners and overseers: State v.
+Negro Will in 1834.
+In that case, Judge William Gaston, writing for the court, found that a slave acting in self-defense who killed his overseer could not be found guilty of first-degree murder but at most of manslaughter.